bbauska/HTML5-Basics/README.md

 <h3>Q. What does a `&lt;DOCTYPE html&gt;` do?</h3>

-A DOCTYPE is always associated to a `DTD` ( <b>Document Type Definition</b> ).
-A DTD defines how documents of a certain type should be structured (i.e. a `button` can contain a `span` but not a `div`), whereas a DOCTYPE declares what DTD a document supposedly respects (i.e. this document respects the HTML DTD).
+<p>A DOCTYPE is always associated to a `DTD` ( <b>Document Type Definition</b> ).
+A DTD defines
+how documents of a certain type should be structured (i.e. a `button` can contain a `span` but not a `div`), whereas a DOCTYPE declares what DTD a document supposedly respects (i.e. this document respects the HTML DTD).
 For webpages, the DOCTYPE declaration is required.
-It is used to tell user agents what version of the HTML specifications your document respects.
+It is used to tell user agents what version of the HTML specifications your document respects.</p>

-Once a user agent has recognized a correct DOCTYPE, it will trigger the `no-quirks mode` matching this DOCTYPE forreading the document.
-If a user agent doesn't recognize a correct DOCTYPE, it will trigger the `quirks mode`.
+<p>Once a user agent has recognized a correct DOCTYPE, it will trigger the `no-quirks mode`
+matching this DOCTYPE forreading the document.
+If a user agent doesn't recognize a correct DOCTYPE, it will trigger the `quirks mode`.</p>

 <div align="right">
   <b><a href="#toc">↥ back to top</a></b>